 Write Up:

-Rural counties of Interstate 44 between MM 0 (Oklahoma) and MM 69 (Springfield), as well as between MM 91 (Strafford) and MM 224 (Sullivan), recorded 95 incidents and an average clearance time of 28.2 minutes in the first quarter of FY 2026.
-Compared to the same period in FY 2025, there was an increase of 5.6% in the number of incidents and a decrease of 46.7% in clearance times.
+Rural counties along Interstate 44 between MM 0 (Oklahoma) and MM 69 (Springfield), as well as between MM 91 (Strafford) and MM 224 (Sullivan), had 71 incidents averaging 45.9 minutes, a 7.8% decrease in incidents and 19.5% decrease in clearance time.

 Purpose of the Measure: